Alex Bregman Preview, Player Props: Astros vs. Yankees

 Alex Bregman At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 57th, his on-base percentage ranks 23rd, and he is 63rd in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 62nd, his on-base percentage ranks 20th, and he is 66th in the league in slugging.

-- Bregman enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .500 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.